 - Enclosed all completed products into appropriate packaging, in an efficient manner.

 - Prepared and maintained all necessary documents and records, in an accurate and timely manner.

-- After inspecting equipment, I would then go onto building and torquing parts onto engines.
+- After inspecting equipment, I would then go onto the building and torquing parts onto engines.

-- Pull Samples of meat on a daily schedule to send to laboratory to test for bacteria’s.
+- Pull Samples of meat on a daily schedule to send to the laboratory to test for bacteria.

-- Maintain and initiate all recordkeeping and key performance indicators pertinent to the Quality department to include but not limited to food safety, sanitation, regulatory agencies, internal and external customers.
+- Maintain and initiate all recordkeeping and key performance indicators pertinent to the Quality department including but not limited to food safety, sanitation, regulatory agencies, and internal and external customers.

 - Perform production line functions necessary for the fabrication, conversion, or assembly of trailers, van bodies, and rental items.

 - Additional responsibilities include training new assemblers in the proper and safe use of tools and equipment.